fabric8-quickstarts/spring-camel/ReadMe.md

 ### Building

-Navigate to the $IPAAS_QUICKSTART/quickstart/java/camel-spring/ folder and the example can be built with
+Navigate to the `camel-spring` folder and the example can be built with

     mvn clean install

 ### Running the example locally